Top Accounting Skills for Success

 Logan Allec

 Logan Allec is a CPA who holds a master's degree in taxation from the University of Southern California.
-Currently self-employed, he has previously worked for Big 4 and local firms.
-Allec is routinely quoted as a tax expert in publications such as USA Today, HuffPost, CNBC, and others.
+He has previously worked for Big 4 and local firms.

 He also owns the financial website Money Done Right, where he helps people lead happier lives by giving them actionable ideas on building, growing, and maintaining wealth.